Neurotoxicity Of Channel Mutations In Heterologously Expressed Î±7-Nicotinic Acetylcholine Receptors

 Digital Object Identifier (DOI)

 Lukas, Ronald J.; Lucero, Linda; Buisson, Bruno; Galzi, Jean Luc; Puchacz, Elzbieta; Fryer, John D.; Changeux, Jean Pierre; and Bertrand, Daniel, "Neurotoxicity Of Channel Mutations In Heterologously Expressed Î±7-Nicotinic Acetylcholine Receptors" (2001).
-Neurobiology.
+Translational Neuroscience.
 252.